-Amounts due from and to brokers represent deposits held with brokers, receivables for securities sold and payables for securities purchased that have been contracted for but not yet settled or delivered on the statement of financial position date respectively, and cash pledged as collateral on derivative contracts.
+Amounts due from and to brokers represent deposits held with brokers, receivables for securities sold, payables or payments for securities purchased that have been contracted for but not yet settled or delivered on the statement of financial position date respectively, and cash pledged as collateral on derivative contracts.
+Amounts due from brokers is initially measured at fair value plus transaction costs and subsequently measured at cost less impairment.
+Amount due to brokers is initially measured at fair value less transaction costs and subsequently measured at amortised cost.
+For amounts due from brokers, BGHL has applied IFRS 9's simplified approach and has calculated ECLs based on lifetime expected credit losses.
+No impairment allowance has been accounted for as a result of the adoption of IFRS 9.